Kunjesh9867/Projects/C-Sharp/Restaurant Management/CSharp_Final_Assignment/README.md

 ## Project features

 - This idea can be implemented in real life applications.
 - To enhance user's experience, GUI can be added.
+As I don't have much knowledge about C#, I will try to make it using Java and add GUI using JavaFX.

 ## Programming Language and Technologies used